-Compare the set point/limit value and the actual value.
-Press the rotary pushbutton to display the date when the time is indicated on the display.
+\ Compare the set point/limit value and the actual value.

+Press the rotary pushbutton to display the date when the time is displayed.

 1.5 Setting the controller time

 The current time and date need to be set immediately after start-up and after a power failure of more than 24 hours has occurred.
 This is the case when the time blinks on the display.